 The Gold Prospectors Association Of America Chapter 21 and others have located flakes and nuggets of pure gold along our riverfront.
 Their overall results were better than many other places they have been.
 Bring your gold pan and give it a try.
 (Grandma’s old pie tin will do just fine.)
 Keep all the gold you find.
 The GPAA folks have meetings at our camp several times a year.
 They love to show greenhorns how to find gold so come and try it.
 Watch the Event Calendar so you know their schedule.
 We do sell gold panning kits, see rate sheet.

 Camping is fun all the time.
 We offer real wilderness camping with lots of shady trees and riverbank camping.
 There are some remote spots along the river farther from the main campground.
-You may scavenge your own wood or burn our split wood delivered per stack.
-See the rate sheet for pricing.
+Purchase our bundles of firewood.
 Cook in the provided fire ring.
 It is best to bring a clean grill top to use on the fire ring.

 A country store, post office, beauty shop, storage facility and laundromat are within a mile of the campground.
-Camping supplies are available at the country.
-Washer/dryer, firewood and are ice available at the camp.
+Camping supplies are available at the country store.
+Washer/dryer, firewood and ice are available at the camp.

-We also have a new club room that has big screen TV, pool table, card tables, DVD movies, books, computer and kitchen.
+We also have a new club room that has a pool table, card table, foosball, DVD movies, books, computer and kitchen.
 Enough room for a meeting or a meal for your group.

 There is a covered pavilion for cooking/eating or meetings.